 • Check to make sure you have downloaded all input files needed for your HEMCO standalone simulation.
-If you cannot figure out where the problem is please do not hesitate to create a GitHub issue. if you cannot rigure out where the problem is please do not nestrate to create a chirtuo issue.
+If you cannot figure out where the problem is please do not hesitate to create a GitHub issue.

 TWO

 INTRODUCTION TO THIS GUIDE

 In this HEMCO Reference Guide, you will learn about HEMCO configuration files, HEMCO extensions, HEMCO interfaces, and other technical information.